 Approach To Costing

-We estimated the incremental provider costs of implementing P4P relative to current practice for the start up period from January to December 2011 and for 13 months of implementation (January 2012-February 2013).
-Provider costs were estimated for each of the implementing agents (the MOHSW, CHAI and the NHIF).
-Time spent by staff at the funding agency’s (Royal Norwegian Embassy) office in Dar es Salaam was also valued.
-We also estimated the costs to households of increased utilisation resulting from P4P.
+We estimated the incremental provider costs of implementing pay-for-performance relative to current practice in Tanzania for the start-up period from January to December 2011 and for thirteen months of implementation (January 2012–February 2013).
+Health care provider costs were estimated for each of the implementing agents (the Ministry of Health and Social Welfare, the Clinton Health Access Initiative, and the National Health Insurance Fund).
+Time spent by staff at the funding agency’s office, at the Norwegian embassy in Dar es Salaam, was also valued and included in the analysis.
+In addition, we estimated the costs to households of increased use of health care services resulting from pay-for-performance implementation.
 Research costs were excluded from the analysis.

-Recurrent financial and economic costs were estimated along with the cost per programme activity (see Appendix 2 for a definition of the main intervention activities) (26). .
-Financial costs capture all financial transactions that are a result of P4P.
-Economic costs also include the time of health workers and managers undertaking activities related to P4P and the valuation of donated or subsidised items at market prices.
-Capital costs incurred by the implementers (organisational overhead, and vehicle costs) were not included.
+Recurrent financial and economic costs were estimated, along with the cost per program activity (for a definition of the main intervention activities, see Appendix 2).[26]
+Financial costs capture all financial transactions that are a result of pay-for-performance.
+Economic costs include both financial costs and the time of health workers and managers undertaking activities related to pay-for-performance and the value of donated or subsidized items at market prices.
+Capital costs incurred by the implementers (organizational overhead and vehicle costs) were not included.

-The costs of setting up the new Health Management Information System (HMIS) system were not included but we did estimate the costs associated with performance data generation at facility, district and regional levels, as this was the basis for performance measurement for P4P.
+The costs of setting up the new health management information system were not included.
+However, we did estimate the costs associated with the generation of performance data at facility, district, and regional levels, as this was the basis for performance measurement for pay-for-performance.

-We were unable to estimate the costs of HMIS data management prior to P4P to assess the incremental costs of the new system.
-However, prior to P4P less than half of facilities completed HMIS registers (27).
-The results are therefore presented with and without these costs.
+We were unable to estimate the costs of managing the health management information system data prior to pay-for-performance to assess the incremental costs of the new system.
+However, prior to pay-for-performance, less than half of facilities completed health management information system registers.[27]
+The results are therefore presented with and without these data management costs.

-All costs are expressed in 2012 US Dollars using a conversion rate of USD 1 = 1,600 Tanzanian shillings.

 Data Sources

-Details of data sources used to estimate costs and underlying assumptions, see Appendix 3 and 4, (26).
-Financial accounts were used to estimate the cost of office rent, supplies, utilities and support staff.
-Other resources were measured and valued through 26 interviews with implementers at the central, regional and district level in two districts, Kibaha Town Council and Kibaha rural district.
-We also interviewed health workers in primary care facilities in these districts and the regional hospital (Appendix 5, (26)).
+Financial accounts were used to estimate the cost of office rent, supplies, utilities, and support staff.
+Other resources were measured and valued through twenty-six interviews with implementers at the central, regional, or district level in two districts, Kibaha Town Council and Kibaha.
+For details about data sources used to estimate costs and underlying assumptions, see Appendixes 3 and 4.[26]
+We also interviewed health workers in primary care facilities in these districts and the regional hospital (for [please provide], see Appendix 5).[26]

-Data were also extracted from project reports, training records and minutes of meetings (28); and schedules of verification visits.
+In addition, data were extracted from project reports, training records, minutes of meetings,[28] and schedules of verification visits.
 District and facility costs were extrapolated to the region as a whole.

-Household costs associated with care seeking during pregnancy and the postpartum period were obtained from a survey of 1,500 women who had delivered in the previous year from each of the seven intervention districts; and the same number of women from four comparison districts at baseline and 13 months later (29).
-We found no evidence of an effect of P4P on the costs of care (30).
-Therefore, the household cost of P4P was defined as average baseline household costs multiplied by the additional number of deliveries due to the P4P programme.
-Transport costs related to delivery care seeking were not included.
+Household costs associated with care seeking during pregnancy and the postpartum period were obtained from a survey of 1,500 women who had delivered in the previous year from each of the seven intervention districts and a survey of the same number of women from four comparison districts at baseline and thirteen months later.[29]
+We found no evidence of an effect of pay-for-performance on the household costs of health care.[30]
+Therefore, the household cost of pay-for-performance was defined as average baseline household costs multiplied by the additional number of deliveries due to the pay-for-performance program.
+Transportation costs related to seeking care for delivery were not included.

-Scale-Up Costs
+Costs For Scaling Up To The National Level